The following benefits apply to benefits-eligible Residents and Fellows.

 - 1x salary to a maximum of $100,000 Resident/Fellows Accidental Death and Dismemberment (AD&D) Insurance

 * Resident/fellows Basic Life and AD&D insurance coverage reduces by 50% at age 70.

 Professional liability coverage is provided to all residents and fellows by the Hamden Assurance Risk Retention Group, Inc. Primary limits are $1 million each claim and $3 million aggregate.
 Residents and fellows are covered by the Dartmouth Hitchcock Medical Center Professional Liability Policy only when practicing within the scope of their Mary Hitchcock Memorial Hospital employment.
 For more information, see Malpractice Insurance and Risk Management Frequently Asked Questions.

 As a resident/fellow you may be eligible for our Health Care Reimbursement Account (HCRA) and Dependent Care Reimbursement Account (DCRA) accounts.

-Resident/fellows are eligible to participate in the Dartmouth-Hitchcock Employee Investment Plan – the 403(b) Plan.
+Resident/fellows are eligible to participate in the Dartmouth Hitchcock Medical Center and Clinics Employee Investment Plan – the 403(b) Plan.
 You may save up to 100% of your income per year, subject to IRS maximums**, through: